mohmmadAK/SIT305/README.md

 - You're still missing a licenses.txt file.
 (Reply : Done)

 # Henry comments 27/April
-- I haven't seen any updates in quite a few days
+- I haven't seen any updates in quite a few days  (We were facing issues with some crashes and game load for level 2 changes, fixed some issues and commited)
-- your changelog needs a lot more work
+- your changelog needs a lot more work (Updated, will be updating more in next few days)
 - Your data hasn't progressed enough given that we're at the end of Week 7.
+(Working on it, will update in next few days).